akmanserdar/plm_analytics_ml/README.md

 ## Description

-This repository contains a Machine Learning (ML) project about *Product Lifecycle Management (PLM) Analytics*.
-This analysis includes reviewing change request approvals within a PLM system.
-Multiple Linear Regression has been used as a Machine Learning (ML) model to optimize the approval process at the analysis.
+This repository contains a Machine Learning (ML) project focused on *Product Lifecycle Management (PLM) Analytics*.
+The project involves analyzing change request approvals within a PLM system.
+To enhance the approval process, Multiple Linear Regression has been utilized as the Machine Learning (ML) model in this analysis.

 Sample dataset is available in *plm_approvals.xlsx* file, code in *plm_analytics_ml.jpynb* and *plm_analytics_ml.py* files.